-The decedent is believed to be a white female, with possible Native American ancestry.
-She had brown eyes, pierced ears and long brown hair with a reddish tint, that she wore in a pony tail.
-She was found wearing light green jogger’s short.
-Her face showed signs of excessive hair growth.
+This Jane Doe is believed to be a white female with brown eyes, pierced ears.
+She had long reddish brown hair that she wore in a pony tail and she was found wearing light green jogger’s short.
 She also had a moderate-sized gap between her upper front teeth, and 4 silver fillings and may have been a chronic nail biter.

 This female decedent was found near a second body, that of a white male believed to be between 20 and 30 years of age.
 Together, this couple have become known as the Harris County Does online.
 The relationship between the two homicide victims is unknown.

 A 2011 Houston Chronicle article summed up the thoughts of the collaborative team investigating this forty year old case case: “Two people, two young kids go missing, probably just after the New Year,” mused Harris County forensic anthropologist Jennifer Love, known as the bone detective.
 “How do two young kids go missing and not get identified?”

 Identifinders is grateful to audiochuck for underwriting this investigation on behalf of Harris County Institute for Forensic Sciences.